GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 ### Debugging `prerender` with the Preloading panes

-The same **Preloading** section introduced above, can be used for prerender speculation rules.
-We'll use a similar demo page, that attempts to prerender, instead of prefetching the three pages:
+The same **Preloading** section introduced above, can be used for prerender speculation rules as demonstrated with a similar demo page, that attempts to prerender, instead of prefetching the three pages:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/9mlMrC7ekXP67BWozsaD.png", alt="Chrome DevTools Preloading panes for a page with prerender speculation rules", width="800", height="436" %}